winfsp/winfsp/README.md

 * Very fast.
 Read about its [Performance](doc/WinFsp-Performance-Testing.asciidoc).
 * Strives for compatibility with NTFS.
 Read about its [Compatibility](doc/NTFS-Compatibility.asciidoc ).
 * Easy to understand but comprehensive API.
 Consult the [API Reference](http://www.secfs.net/winfsp/apiref/).
+* FUSE compatibility layer for native Windows and Cygwin.
+See [fuse.h](inc/fuse/fuse.h).
 * Signed drivers provided on every release.
 * Available under the GPLv3.